Financial Aid Satisfactory Academic Progress (SAP)

-Credit hours completed with Audits (X), Withdrawals (W), Academic Withdrawals (AW), Incompletes (I), Work in Progress (IP), Missing (M) grades and non-credit courses will not be considered as successfully completed credits.
+Credit hours completed with Audits (X), Withdrawals (W), Academic Withdrawals (AW), Incompletes (I), Work in Progress (IP), Missing (M), No Credit (NC) grades and zero-credit courses will not be considered as successfully completed credits.

-Audited courses and non-credit courses are not evaluated in the review of the student’s satisfactory academic progress.
+Audited courses and zero-credit courses are not evaluated in the review of the student’s satisfactory academic progress.

 Remedial coursework will be counted and calculated in the appropriate SAP formulas.

 Repeat courses are counted as attempted credits but only one passing grade is counted towards the credit completion pace rate.
 The repeat grade is treated in the cumulative GPA in accordance with college policy.
 Federal and state regulations allow students to repeat coursework as long as the student has not previously passed the course and meets Satisfactory Academic Progress.
 A passed course is considered any grade higher than an “F” or its equivalent.
 Once a student passes a course, he/she can only receive federal and/or state funds to repeat the course one more time.

 Transfer and AP credits, on the student academic record, are considered toward the credit completion pace rate and maximum time frame but are not considered in the GPA.